Robert Sharp is a second six pupil and can take instructions across all of chambers’ practice areas.

 Civil

 Robert is experienced in general civil litigation and as a County Court advocate he conducted small claims trials and case management hearings concerning contractual disputes, road traffic accidents, and claims under the Consumer Rights Act 2015.
-During pupillage, Robert has assisted on construction disputes, unjust enrichment and a challenge to a will.

 As a local authority litigator, Robert advised on high-value contractual disputes.
 These included recovering a six-figure sum from a national restaurant chain for a Covid-era debt, and recovery of a six-figure sum from another public body related to a major rail infrastructure project.